marcuslonnberg/sbt-docker/README.md

 ### Getting started

-Below are some documentation on the most common sbt tasks and settings in the plugin.
+Below are some documentation on the sbt tasks and settings in the plugin.

 This blog post gives a good introduction to the basics of sbt-docker: [Dockerizing your Scala apps with sbt-docker](https://velvia.github.io/Docker-Scala-Sbt/)